 It's a hot summer evening.
-Bob has been training for an Iron Man and needs major calorie intake.
-He finished his dinner of pizza and hot dogs, but he still has room for dessert.
-He eyeballs that key lime pie his neighbor brought over for him yesterday.
+Bob has been training for a triathalon and needs a major calorie intake.
+He finished his dinner of pizza and hot dogs, but he still has room for dessert, so he eyeballs that key lime pie his neighbor brought over for him yesterday.

-He walks over to the counter, licks lips, and pick up a knife.
+He walks over to the counter, licks his lips, and picks up a knife.
 He drives the knife right into the center of the pie and makes a cut.
-He turns the pie, places the knife in the center again, cuts himself a heathy-sized wedge.
+He turns the pie, places the knife in the center again, and cuts himself a heathy-sized wedge.

 Polar coordinates are the first choice for describing circular things, key lime pie notwithstanding.

 We often describe the location of a point by giving its rectangular or Cartesian coordinates (x, y).
 The first coordinate x describes how far we travel to the right (or left) of the origin, and the second coordinate y describes how far we travel up (or down).

 We can also describe the position of a point using polar coordinates of the form (r, θ).
 Polar coordinates are closely related to vectors.
 Instead of listing the x and y components of a vector we list its magnitude |r| and its direction θ.